NanoFerreira/SWE_MainProject_Team1/Requirement_Writing.md

 * Requirements will also contain information on their level of priority, estimated effort, and whether or not they qualify as functional requirements.
 A brief description of the requirement will also be provided.

 # Version 1.0
-## Milestone 1
-The following requirements are those to be fullfiled first

 ### KM1E-1 User Registration and Authentication
 1. KM1S-1